Denparadigm/Denparadigm/README.md

-- 👋 Hi, I’m @Denparadigm, a final year Computer Science student @ Derby
+- 👋 Hi, I’m @Denparadigm, a network engineer
-- 👀 I’m researching algorithmic bias and the fairness issue
+- 🎓 Studying MSc Computer Science @ University of York
-- 🌱 I'm honing my data science skills
+- 🌱 Programming is a hobby now

 <!---
 Denparadigm/Denparadigm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.